 When Pippa Moore, our January speaker, first left Canada to spend three years in Lesotho in Southern Africa, she took along a quilt she was working on.
 It was in blues, off-whites and muted forest green.
 Things changed once she found herself entranced by the vibrant, saturated colours much loved by the African women she … Continue reading Inspired by Africa: How a BC quilter’s art went from West Coast to wild

 For those who didn't manage to make it to our Christmas pot luck, boy did you miss out!
 We arrived to festively set tables, complete with beautiful runners and the prettiest centre pieces (thank you, Linda F); the latter were later won by one lucky member at each table.
 Apart from the fabulous food - … Continue reading Wow – what a lovely lunch!

 Susan Jensen was the speaker at our November meeting, with a presentation of fabric art entitled "Nature's Threadwork Landscapes".
 Susan finds her inspiration in nature, everywhere... in the smallest details - such as the tiny veins in yellow maple leaves - and in the largest vistas, such as the beautiful mountains that surround us.
 The thing, … Continue reading Finding inspiration everywhere

 October's meeting was truly packed with good stuff.
 Right off the bat, as we signed in at the door, we each filled out a small form for December's Secret Santa Mug Rug exchange, just names, favourite and least favourite colours were divulged.
-At the November meeting, those who have not yet drawn a recipient's name will get the chance to do so, and instructions for the mug rugs will be disclosed… hope you’re all dreaming up designs already… my imagination’s running rampant!
+At the November meeting, those who have not yet drawn a recipient's name … Continue reading Hints, tips and ideas galore!